TransparentHealth/django-monfhir/README.md

 django-monfhir
 ==============

-django-mongfhit is a "batteries included" FHIR server written in Django.
+django-mongfhir is a FHIR server written in Django.
 This project is still in development.
 It should be considered alpha.
 CRUD interactions are functioning at this point.